JakeMoralez/FlectoneWeb/pulse/en/docs/command/chatsetting/index.md

 List of settings that can be changed

-::: tip Example setting for `TELL`
+::: info Example setting for `TELL`
 #### `slot`

 Inventory slot where the setting will be